JasonRawlins/Gedcom/README.md

 		2 SURN Doe
 	1 SEX M

-Notice each line is indented by an amount equal to (Level * tab).
+Notice each line is indented by an amount equal to (Level * indent).

 A Gedcom line with a level of 0 is known as a record.
 There are seven record tags:
 * FAM (Family)